AhmadIman04/prof/README.md

 By following this robust process, our system doesn't just give you a number.
 It gives you a **confident, defensible, and statistically-backed insight** into the future momentum of every beauty trend, allowing for smarter, data-driven decisions.

-Of course.
-Based on your `app.py` and `functions.py` code, you have built a sophisticated and highly valuable data product.
-The key is to explain not just *what* it does, but *why* it's powerful.
-This README is designed to do exactly that.

-Here is an eye-catching `README.md` for your data product.

 ---

 # 📈 Dashboard and data product overview